nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54l/ug_nrf54l15_matter_thread.rst

 In addition to the standard requirements for the |NCS|, such as the :ref:`ug_matter_gs_tools_gn` for Matter, you need the following to run Matter-enabled or Thread-enabled applications on the nRF54L15 PDK:

 * For DFU - J-Link and a USB cable.
-* The compatible version of the nrfjprog tool, included in the :ref:`nRF Command Line Tools version specific to the limited customer sampling<nRF54L15_install_commandline>`.
+* The compatible version of the nrfjprog tool, included in the nRF Command Line Tools.

 Configuring Matter and Thread on the nRF54L15 PDK
 *************************************************